ctn-waterloo/website/HACKING.md

 model, which get converter into views by Flask by filling out the HTML templates and parsing the Markdown files using `model.py`.
 The properties of the pages, such as which pages are to be included, can be found in `__init__.py`.

+This guide is far from complete, so if you have any more questions, don't hesitate to ask Trevor or Sean.